 Right down at the tip of Kyushu - the southernmost of Japan's four main islands - is the pleasant port town of Kagoshima.
-Kyushu's climate and the more mercurial temperamant of its people has led to it being called the Mediterranean of Japan.
-If that's the case then Kagoshima is most certainly its Naples, with a buzzing Japanese cafe culture and Sakurajima volcano - one of the most active on the Pacific 'ring of fire'.
-It's quietened down since a big eruption in 1914, but still belches smoke and ash daily.
-It's an impressive sight and its island can be easily visited by ferry for views down into the crater.
-Just south of the city, seekers of revitalising minerals can bury themselves in sand on the beach at Ibusuki, with the area also being home to the mainland's keenest surfers.
-Thanks to the bullet train, the 1,400 km back to Tokyo can be done in less than seven hours, or there are connecting homeward flights.
+Kyushu's climate and the more mercurial temperament of its people has led to it being called the Mediterranean of Japan.
+If that is the case then Kagoshima is most certainly Naples, with a buzzing Japanese cafe culture and Sakurajima volcano - one of the most active on the Pacific 'ring of fire'.
+It has quietened down since a big eruption in 1914, but still belches smoke and ash daily.
+It is an impressive sight in itself and its island can be easily visited by ferry for views down into the crater.
+To see it in all its glory from the city, we recommend visiting Sengan'en Garden and taking a wander around the pretty Japanese-style landscape garden.
+Kagoshima Prefectural Museum of Culture (Reimeikan) is also worth a visit when staying in the area for it is home to an array of local artefacts of folklore, craft-works and arts.

 Features in the following itineraries

 - Mr Geoffrey Johnson, India

 - Jaime Benitez, South India